 COPEG produces millions of sterile NWS weekly at its production facility in Pacora, Panama.
 This is the only sterile screwworm mass rearing facility in the world.
 The sterile NWS are released by airplane over the Darien Province in eastern Panama and 20 nautical miles into neighboring Colombia.
 Continual releases of sterile NWS reduces the likelihood that a native fertile male fly will mate with a native fertile female fly, thereby reducing the population.
 The Program also maintains field surveillance and public information campaigns.

 The Program employs approximately 400 people and costs $15 million annually.

-COPEG maintains the biological barrier to prevent northward movement into NWS-free areas; retain technical expertise; improve the efficiency and effectiveness of operations by incorporating scientific advancements; develop capacity for emergency responses to outbreaks; and communicate with countries interested in eradicating screwworm.
+COPEG maintains the biological barrier to prevent northward movement into NWS-free areas; retains technical expertise; improves the efficiency and effectiveness of operations by incorporating scientific advancements; develops capacity for emergency responses to outbreaks; and communicates with countries interested in eradicating screwworm.

 Click the link below to see an interactive story map of the USDA’s history of eradicating the infestation and the continuing efforts to keep screwworm out of the US.